techuser198/my-manual-cluster-app/README.md

-#THIS IS A VERY SIMPLE PROJECT ON KUBEADM WITH GCP
+#THIS IS A VERY SIMPLE PROJECT ON KUBEADM WITH GCP from local machine
 # my-manual-cluster-app

 ## Setup Instructions